Senior Ministry Mission Statement....

 Thank you to all who have donated to this program!!

 Reliable and convenient transportation is a critical component to quality of life as we age.
 Those who can no longer drive are forced to make uncomfortable decisions about whether to stay home, ask someone to help them or navigate the complications of public transportation.
 Here, with the help of a young company called Envoy America, we have a proposed solution for solving the challenges of getting to worship.
-Below is the outlined plan for a 6 month trial period for offering transportation to the 9:00am Sunday worship service.
+We are offering transportation to the 9:00am Sunday worship service.

 Envoy is much more than a curb-to-curb ride.
 Their unique combination of transportation, companionship and assistance is a value-packed service and there is much to learn about what they offer.